nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## **Prefix Summary**
-Prefixes that start with `p` are for project details.
+Prefixes that start with `p` are for Project details.

-Prefixes that start with `s` are for project staff member details.
+Prefixes that start with `s` are for Project Staff member details.

-Prefixes that start with `t` and are 2 letters long are for task details.
+Prefixes that start with `t` and are 2 letters long are for Task details.

-The prefix `t/` is for tags that are used for projects and staff only.
+The prefix `t/` is for tags that are used for Projects and Staff only.